Efficient Metric Learning for the Analysis of Motion Data: Dissimilarity based metric learning

-LMNN is a metric learning algorithm which learns a quadratic form from given labelled data $(\vec x^i,y_i)\in\mathbb{R}^n\times\{1,\ldots,c\}$, $i=1,\ldots, m$, $c=$ number of classes, in order to improve the classification accuracy of the well-known $k$-nearest neighbours (KNN) method.
-As a distance-based approach, the accuracy of KNN fundamentally relies on its underlying distance measure which defines the $k$ nearest neighbours of a given data point.
-LMNN tries to robustly adjust this neighbourhood structure by learning a parameterised form
+LMNN is a metric learning algorithm which learns a quadratic form from given labeled data $(\vec x^i,y_i)\in\mathbb{R}^n\times\{1,\ldots,c\}$, $i=1,\ldots, m$, $c=$ number of classes, to improve the classification accuracy of the well-known $k$-nearest neighbors (KNN) method.
+As a distance-based approach, the accuracy of KNN fundamentally relies on its underlying distance measure which defines the $k$ nearest neighbors of a given data point.
+LMNN tries to robustly adjust this neighborhood structure by learning a parameterized form

-with adjustable linear transformation matrix $\mathbf{L}$ which induces a quadratic form characterised by $\mathbf{M}:=\mathbf{L}^\top\mathbf{L}$.
-The objective function of LMNN is based on a fixed $k$-neighborhood structure characterised by $\eta_{ij}\in\{0,1\}$ where $\eta_{ij}=1$ iff point $\vec x^j$ is within the $k$ closest neighbours of $\vec x^i$.
-Based on the intuition of having compact neighbourhoods, while maximising distances of a data point to its neighbours with different labelling, the costs of LMNN become
+with adjustable linear transformation matrix $\mathbf{L}$ which induces a quadratic form characterized by $\mathbf{M}:=\mathbf{L}^\top\mathbf{L}$.
+The objective function of LMNN is based on a fixed $k$-neighborhood structure characterized by $\eta_{ij}\in\{0,1\}$ where $\eta_{ij}=1$ iff point $\vec x^j$ is within the $k$ closest neighbors of $\vec x^i$.
+Based on the intuition of having dense neighborhoods, while maximizing distances of a data point to its neighbors with different labeling, the costs of LMNN become

 where $[\cdot]_+$ refers to the Hinge loss and $c>0$ is an adjustable meta parameter.
 This objective can be interpreted as the goal to adjust the metric such that all points with different class labels are located outside of the data neighborhood with a margin.
 It has been shown in \cite{lmnn} that this optimization problem is equivalent to the following semi-definite optimization: